tmonks/100-days-of-code/r2-log.md

 R2/D43
 Implemented an express route to return a random prompt on my conversation starter app.
 Took a lot longer than I thought it would, but I learned about #MongoDB aggregations (like sample, unwind, & project).
 Feel like I need a whole class on that topic 🥴
 \#100DaysOfCode

+### Day 44
+R2/D44
+Refactored my #MongoDB code for retrieving a random conversation starter using countDocuments and skip.
+Turned out to be a lot harder than I thought to retrieve a random document!
+Now it's on to the front-end.
+Hoping I still remember React! 😅
+\#100DaysOfCode